brendenlake/omniglot/README.md

 To compare with the results in our paper, only the background set should be used by algorithms to learn general knowledge about characters (e.g., hyper-parameter inference or feature learning).
 One-shot learning results are reported using alphabets from the evaluation set.

-For a smaller and more challenging background set, the sets "background small 1"  and "background small 2" contain just 5 alphabets each.
+A more challenging representation learning task uses the smaller background sets "background small 1" and "background small 2".
+Each of these contains just 5 alphabets, more similar to the experience that a human adult might have in learning about characters in general.
+Our paper reports a large set of results on the 30 background alphabets, as well as results for several models on these smaller, more challenging background sets.

 ### MATLAB